 As she entered the house through the main door in the courtyard Amy saw Liza was curled up on Leon's lap in his arm chair.
 Maddy was in the arm chair next to him and they were watching Wheel of Fortune.
 Amy wondered what Maddy would have to say to Lady Philosophy about things.
-As Amy passed the old couple, Liza didn't even lift her face to look in Amy's direction.
+As Amy passed Leon and Maddy Liza didn't even lift her face to look in Amy's direction.
 "Well, I guess I know where Leon stands with Liza."
-Amy thought to herself as she slipped down the hall to her room to draw herself her own hot bath.
-Maybe Juno would walk her up to her apartment tomorrow while she picked up a few other things.
+Amy thought to herself as she slipped downy he hall to her own room to draw herself her own hot bath.
+Maybe Juno would walk up to her apartment with her tomorrow while she picked up a couple more things.
 She was pretty sure she had a couple bath bombs from Lush one of her clients had given her last Christmas.
-She had kept them in her lingerie drawer since her apartment only had a stand up shower, not a tub; and she wanted to check her mail as well.
+She had kept them in her lingerie drawer since her apartment only had a stand up shower, not a tub.
+And she wanted to check her mail as well.
 Every couple years or so her brother broke down and sent her a letter around this time of year.
-It's not that she expected the letter from him or anything, but it was the time of year one might arrive and it sure would be nice to feel like she actually had a family right now.
+It's not that she expected the letter from him or anything, but it was the time of year and it sure would be nice to feel like she actually had a family right now.